 Things to be aware of:

-- All users of the NEXUS Server will by default be able to see the project.
-If you want to lock access down to a specific set of users and/or roles, you must remove the Public entity.
+- By default, all users of the NEXUS Server will be able to see the project.
+If you want to lock access down to a specific set of users and/or groups, you must first remove the Anyone entity.

-- If you remove the Public entity, it can be added back again using the Add Public control.
-Be aware that doing so will, by default, grant Read/Write access of the project to all NEXUS Server users.
+- If you remove the Anyone entity, it can be added back again using the Add Anyone control.
+Be aware that doing so will, by default, grant Read/Write access of the project to all server users.

 From within Altium NEXUS

 Access for a project can be configured directly from within the Altium NEXUS design client by using the Share command.
 This command can be accessed by:

 - Clicking the button in the top margin.